Have a brilliant idea for a new product?

 Why are new product feasibility studies important?

-Companies conduct a new product feasibility study to prove demand for the new product and provide data-based recommendations for the next steps when entering the market.
+Therefore, companies conduct a new product feasibility study to prove demand for the new product and provide data-based recommendations for the next steps when entering the market.

 Oftentimes companies allot space in their budget to spend money on new product development research to assure they will earn the highest return on investment possible.